 The Implementing Recommendations of the 9/11 Commission Act of 2007 authorized the DHS Office of Emergency Communications to establish the Border Interoperability Demonstration Project, a $25.5 million one-time competitive grant program to provide funding and technical assistance to U.S. communities along the Canadian and Mexican borders.

-The Cybersecurity and Infrastructure Security Agency's Emergency Communications Division (ECD) is committed to informing the development and distribution of mobile applications for first responders.
-ECD established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.
+The Mobile Applications for Public Safety (MAPS) project is committed to informing the development and distribution of mobile application for first responders.
+MAPS promotes consistent security, functionality and performance best practices in the development and adoption of mobile apps.